-- Break out into groups based on your style - As a group, review the relevant pages for your style in the sections on Delegating, Motivating and Developing. - Summarize how best to manage employees with your style. - ➤ How do employees with your behavioral style prefer to work? - To do their best work, what do employees of your style need? - ➤ What can your manager do to help create a motivating environment? - What is the best way to recognize and reward your style?
+- As a group, review the relevant pages for the style you've been assigned in the sections on Delegating, Motivating and Developing. - Summarize for the other groups (using easel paper) how best to manage employees with that style. - ➤ How do employees with that behavioral style prefer to work? - ➤ To do their best work, what do they need? - ➤ What can you do to help create a motivating environment? - ➤ What is the best way to recognize and reward them?